‘Spatial AI for Robotics’ with Prof Andrew Davison – 1st Annual Azad Ayub Lecture

 To enable the next generation of smart robots and devices which can truly interact with their environments, Simultaneous Localisation and Mapping (SLAM) will progressively develop into a general real-time geometric and semantic `Spatial AI' perception capability.

 Further, to enable the performance and efficiency required by real products, computer vision algorithms must be developed together with the sensors and processors which form full systems.
-He will also cover research on vision algorithms for non-standard visual sensors and graph-based computing architectures.
+He also covered research on vision algorithms for non-standard visual sensors and graph-based computing architectures.

 Andrew Davison is Professor of Robot Vision and Director of the Dyson Robotics Laboratory at Imperial College London.
 His long-term research focus is on SLAM (Simultaneous Localisation and Mapping) and its evolution towards general `Spatial AI': computer vision algorithms which enable robots and other artificial devices to map, localise within and ultimately understand and interact with the 3D spaces around them.